azkiflay/terraform/README.md

 Consequently, on *terraform plan*, Terraform dowloads the **terraform.state** from the remote backend, and uploads the state file to the remote backend at the end of every *terraform apply*.
 As stated earlier, only one Terraform process has the lock, so there will not be any race conditions between *terraform apply* from multiple team members.
 Moreover, remote backends encrypt **terraform.state** file in transit and at rest, keeping secrets of the Terraform resources secure.
 Effectively, the **terraform.state** file is kept always encrypted.

 Remote backends supported by Terraform include HashCorp's own Terraform Cloud and Terraform Enterprise, and other vendor-specific solutions.
 For AWS, Terraform supports **Amazon Simple Storage Servive (S3)** as a remote backend.
+Every change made to your infrastructure can be retrieved from Amazon S3 due to its approach to storing **terraform.state** versions.
+If something in your infrastructure goes wrong, you can go back to an earlier version until you find and fix the cause of the problem.